THE SKY BURIAL

 “What if,” I said, holding my hand out.
-He stopped and his smile stretched that bushy beard.
+Bob stopped and his smile stretched that bushy beard.
 “What if when Galileo looked at Jupiter through that telescope…”

 “What if he had just seen a larger blob of light?”

 Bob smirked a bit, then frowned.
+He shoved the cutlass into his belt.
 “But, he didn’t.”

 “Maybe because he didn’t expect to.”

-He laughed, making his bushy hair bounce.
+He laughed, making his bushy braids bounce.
 “I’m not letting you inside my head, engineer.
 I’ve seen where that leads.”